Our heart beats for sustainability

 In addition, the topic of humus buildup is at the top of our agenda.
 For years, we have been experimenting with different greening concepts and soil cultivation systems.
 Our goal is to increase the soil biodiversity of our vineyards, while at the same time increasing and sustainably sequestering CO2 each year.
 Hand in hand with the topic of soil vitality, also go our herbicide-free understock care and the renunciation of mineral fertilizers through legumes in the greening.

 We have been producing our own electricity for years.
 We generate it via photovoltaics located on our winery roofs.
 In winter and at night, we currently (until the medium-term storage issue is solved) purchase electricity from the provider “NATURSTROM”.
 This electricity comes 100% from renewable sources, i.e. no CO2 emission and no radioactive waste.
 We cover our heating requirements – until we can hopefully soon switch to power-to-gas – with real biogas from the provider “Polarstern”, i.e. pure biogas from sugar beet pulp left over from sugar production.

-By introducing the innovative and sustainable packaging “Bag-in-Box”, for young wines, we are trying to reduce the energy-intensive production of glass bottles.
+With the introduction of the sustainable packaging “Bag-in-Box” for young drinking Easy-going wines, we want to try to reduce the production-intensive glass bottles.
 Bag-in-box wine remains fresh for up to 2 months after opening, can easily be stored in the refrigerator and the box with tap can be disposed of separately in a sustainable manner.
-Another big advantage: the weight saving compared to wine in glass bottles is tremendous!
+Another big plus: the weight saving compared to wine in glass bottles is immense!

-And if we ever have to build something, like the hall for vineyard machinery a few years ago, we forego a concrete foundation in favor of a degradable and lower-C02 dowel solution.
-We build entirely from unsealed wood, implement daylighting strips to save electricity and lighting technology, and simply leave the completely unsealed ground as it is.
+For our new hall for vineyard technology, we decided against a concrete foundation in favor of a deconstructible and CO2-lower dowel solution.
+The building was created entirely from unsealed wood, with timplement daylighting strips to save electricity and lighting technology, and a completely unsealed floor.